dimagi/commcare-hq/README.md

     # If run_ptop didn't output anything like hqcases_<long_string>, go to
     # http://localhost:9200/_status?pretty=true and find it near the top of the
-    # page and use that to run the above command
+    # page and use that to run the above command.
+    #
+    # Any potential future changes to the HQ code that change the case index
+    # mapping type for elasticsearch require you to repeat this step.
+This
+    # process will be improved.

 To enable CloudCare, ensure that `TOUCHFORMS_API_USER` and `TOUCHFORMS_API_PASSWORD` in `localsettings.py` are the credentials of the